elenaeccher/SPANUMBRA_shared/Code/README.md

 | Himbas 2022 | v |  | v | v | v | v | v |  |  |
 | Italian Preschoolers | v |  | v | v |   | v |  | v |  |
 | Italian Adults |  v |  |  | v |   | v | v | v |  |

+The following are the reasons why some experiments are not included in the final analysis:

+ - Some experiments had unreliable results due to various factors.
+For instance, gaze tracking with Himba participants outdoors, under bright lighting conditions, did not provide sufficiently high-quality data to determine the direction of gaze accurately.
+ - In certain experiments, there was not enough variation among the participants.
+For example, nearly all Himba participants were highly successful at counting stones.
+ - Certain experiments were still in the developmental or experimental stages, such as the Valence or Luminance experiments.
+We hope to refine the design of these experiments in the future to make them suitable for further studies.
+Additionally, these experiments were not conducted with all populations.
+ - The "Baskets" experiment, which we initially believed would indicate an implicit number line, actually turned out to reflect an explicit number line.
+Therefore, we have chosen to present only the results from the cards ordering experiment.
+ - In the "Cards ordering" experiment, participants were asked to order both cards with Arabic numbers and dotted cards.
+However, we noticed that asking them to order cards with digits influenced their tendency to order the dotted cards in a linear manner.
+As a result, the results for ordering dotted cards linearly were no longer useful for analysis.

+Only the "OrderingCards" and "Numerosity" experiments were conducted with all groups.
+Therefore, we have decided to include only the results from these experiments for publication, as they serve as good indicators of both explicit and implicit measures.
+We are willing to make the presentation of results as easy as possible, but also to make science as open as possible.
+Please feel free to let us know if you would like access to other files not provided here.

 # Information about the data